The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 public class CustomGrpcSecurityMechanism implements GrpcSecurityMechanism {

-private static final String AUTHORIZATION = "Authorization";
+private static final Metadata.Key<String> AUTHORIZATION = Metadata.Key.of("Authorization", Metadata.ASCII_STRING_MARSHALLER);

 @Override